github/docs/content/github/writing-on-github/creating-gists.md

 3. Type an optional description and name for your gist.
 ![Gist name description](/assets/images/help/gist/gist_name_description.png)

 4. Type the text of your gist into the gist text box.
-Alternatively, you can drag and drop a text file from your desktop directly into the editor.
 ![Gist text box](/assets/images/help/gist/gist_text_box.png)

 5. Optionally, to create {% if currentVersion == "github-ae@latest" %}an internal{% else %}a public{% endif %} gist, click {% octicon "triangle-down" aria-label="The downwards triangle icon" %}, then click **Create {% if currentVersion == "github-ae@latest" %}internal{% else %}public{% endif %} gist**.